koNrand/drone-o-tron/README.md

 A list of all changes can be found in the `CHANGELOG.md`.

-The fully functional board can be found for your own use with the help of the `gerberfiles_drone_o_tron_v_1_0_rev0.zip` files and the KiCad project.
+The fully functional board can be found for your own use with the help of the `.gerberfiles_v_1_0_rev0` folder.
+Choose your favorite version and zip it.
 The board can then be ordered from PCB producers like JLCPCB.
 An interactive assembly help (`interactive_assembly_list.html`) in form of a .html file is also available, so that the needed components are no hurdle.
 Possible distributors here are LCSC, (belonging to JLCPCB, simpliest solution) Mouser, Reichelt, TME, and many more.

 ### Besides the KiCad project, included are:
 - some rendered shots from the 3D view of KiCad, containing all 3D component models, the illustrations and my favorite color for the solder mask (purple).